Phenomenological Theory of Variational Quantum Ground-State Preparation: Discussion

 To support the notion of effective temperature, we show that the observed criticality and energy variance peak can be reproduced within sampling from a simpler ``parametric'' partition function Eq.\,\eqref{eq:Z_thermal} with the classical circuit parameters $\boldsymbol \theta$ distributed according to the Boltzmann weight.
 We thus provide a simplified picture explaining the reported algorithmic phase transition in $\epsilon$ and justifying the notion of an effective temperature of VQE optimization.

+The observed threshold $N_s^c$ sets a minimum non-negligible runtime of a successful VQE algorithm on realistic future quantum hardware.
+To see this, we consider a small yet interesting case of a $N_q = 10 \times 10$ square lattice.
+The current reasonable estimation for a single eSWAP gate runtime is in the order of $10^{-4}\,\text{s}$ in the fault-tolerant quantum regime~\cite{https://doi.org/10.48550/arxiv.1808.06709}.
+With the depth of the circuit of order $N_q$, a single shot implies a walltime $\tau = 0.01\,\text{s}.$ Therefore, the total run time of each SGD iteration at $N_s = N_s^c$, is of order $\tau \times N_s^c \times N_{\text{par}} = 0.01\,\text{s} \times 20 \times 5000 \sim 10\,\text{min}$.
+Here, we estimated the number of parameters as $5000 = \text{depth} \times (50 \text{ eSWAP dimer pairs on each layer})$, and $N_s = 20$ per gradient component.
+Of course, translationally-invariant architectures can be employed, to reduce $N_{\text{par}}$ or circuit depth~\cite{https://doi.org/10.48550/arxiv.2009.09423}.
+Nevertheless, our finding suggests the existence of a non-vanishing minutes-order lower bound of quantum processing time (QPU) per optimization step in a potential case of applying VQE to a classically-hard system.

 We have also observed that the approach to the exact ground state in the large--$N_s$ limit depends heavily on the system spectral properties.
 Namely, in the studies case of two-dimensional frustrated magnets, the $N_s$--dependent contribution to the residual infidelity Eq.\,\eqref{eq:infidelity} scales as $1 / \Delta^2$ with $\Delta$ being the energy gap of the studied system.
-We emphasize that this empirical dependence is only applicable to two-dimensional magnets.
-Even though we express $A$ as the function of the gap to the first excited state, $\Delta$, the $1/\Delta^2$ scaling is also related to the growing contributions to the infidelity coming from the higher-excited states.
-Explanation of the $A = 1/\Delta^2$ prefactor, as well as the study of $A$ in other physically-relevant systems, is subject to future research.
+We emphasize that this empirical dependence is only applicable to two-dimensional magnets that were explored in this work.
+Moreover, even though we express $A$ as the function of the gap to the first excited state, $\Delta$, the $1/\Delta^2$ scaling is also related to the growing contributions to the infidelity coming from the higher-excited states.
+Namely, as we show in Appendix\,\ref{appendix:overlaps_distribution} that approaching the gap-closing point on the $j_2 / j_1$ axis is accompanied by the growing low-energy excited states density.
+The interplay between these two factors might lead to the observed $A$ scaling.

+We note that the observed $1/\Delta^2$ infidelity scaling is fundamentally different from the well-known runtime scaling coincidentally appearing in adiabatic quantum computing~\cite{PhysRevE.58.5355} and incoherent quantum tunneling~\cite{PhysRevB.35.9535,PhysRevLett.117.180402,PhysRevB.96.134305}.
+Moreover, a simple two-level model would yield a $1 / \Delta$ scaling, also observed in Ref.\,\cite{McClean_2016} (Eq.\,(25)).
+This is because, if only the first excited state plays a role, then $\langle E \rangle = \Delta \langle \mathcal{I}\rangle$.
+Therefore, since we have shown that $\langle E \rangle \sim 1/T \sim 1/N_s$, we arrive at $\langle \mathcal{I}\rangle \sim 1/(\Delta N_s),$ which yields the $1/\Delta$ scaling of $N_s$ with the gap.
+In contrast, in the case of the systems considered in this work, higher excited states also contribute, which leads to a ``worse'', $1 / \Delta^2$, scaling.

 This $1 / \Delta^2$ scaling poses a significant obstacle for the study of systems with a closing gap.
 To address this problem, we showed how a symmetry-enhanced wave function -- in addition to being not susceptible to the barren plateaus issue -- can, in some cases, mitigate the effects of a closing gap.
 Namely, imposing symmetry projection can increase the effective system gap $\Delta$ in this symmetry sector, relieving the exploding $A = 1/\Delta^2$ prefactor and providing a significant improvement in the algorithm efficiency, which can be quantified in several orders of magnitude.
 This development will open up new possibilities for using VQE to simulate complex many-body systems with near-term quantum computers, which could otherwise be intractable due to a closing gap.